TJ Jackson Responds To 50 Cent’s Lewd Comment About Michael Jackson’s Alleged Sexual Abuse

 “Hopefully, he’ll mature and see more of a respectful side, but it is what it is.”

-Per The Inquisitr, 50 used his recent appearance on The Breakfast Club to claim that he made the lewd comments as a reaction to Jacksons’s ardent supporters that he believes would refuse to believe that the pop star abused children even if the evidence was presented to them.
+Per The Inquisitr, 50 used his recent appearance on The Breakfast Club to claim that he made the lewd comments as a reaction to Jacksons’ ardent supporters that he believes could never be convinced the pop star abused children even if the evidence was presented to them.

 Stillness Is The Key! @RyanHoliday is one of my favorite authors and he delivers again with this one.
 Do yourself a favor: Pre-order it.
 Read it.
 Learn it and adapt it to your life! ???????? #StillnessIsTheKey pic.twitter.com/ptu661aLpW